Bad Blood (Sage book)

 Bad Blood is a 2000 work blending collective biography and memoir by the Anglo-Welsh literary critic and academic Lorna Sage.

 Set in post-war North Wales, it reflects on the dysfunctional generations of a family, its problems, and their effect on Sage.
 It won the 2001 Whitbread Book Biography of the Year seven days before Sage died of emphysema.

+Reception

 James Fenton wrote in The New York Review of Books: "What makes the book remarkable is the individual story she has to tell, and which she delivers with such glee."